We call the process of progressing through Solverboard 'Graduation': when you graduate an idea, it becomes a test, ready for testing and validation.

 Step 1: Start the review.
 Click the review tab

 Step 2: Preliminary viability assessment.
-Use the score slider to conduct a rough-cut assessment of the Idea against business model viability, technical feasibility and customer desirability.
-Score 1 for minimal impact and 10 for significant
+Use the score slider to conduct a rough-cut assessment of the idea against business model viability, technical feasibility and customer desirability.
+Score 1 for minimal impact and 10 for significant impact.

-Step 3: Strategic Goal alignment.
-Use the score slider to assess how well the idea is aligned with your organisation's Goals: score 1 for minimal alignment and 10 for significant alignment.
-If there are Subgoals, score these as well - the platform uses the maximum score across all Goals in the overall idea score.
+Step 3: Goal alignment.
+Use the score slider to assess how well the idea is aligned with your organisation's goals: score 1 for minimal alignment and 10 for significant alignment.
+If there are subgoals, score these as well - the platform uses the maximum score across all goals in the overall idea score.

 Step 5: Categorisation.
-Categorise the idea against Innovation Ambition (the scale of the innovation) and Innovation Type (where it impacts for example business model or product).
+Categorise the idea against Innovation Ambition (the scale of the innovation), Innovation Horizon (the timeframe for the innovation) and Innovation Type (where it impacts, for example, business model or product).
 These categories are important as they drive the portfolio analysis in Solverboard - for more details on these, read our guide.

-Step 7: Process.
-Finally, decide on whether to archive this Idea or graduate it for testing.
-You can also write a summary of your decision for future reference if you wish.
+Step 6: Process.
+Finally, decide on whether to archive this idea or graduate it for testing.
+You can also write a summary of your decision under "Recommendations and Conclusion" for future reference if you wish.